kirkgo/caspian/README.md

 # Caspian #

-Live theme available at [kirk-patrick.com](http://kirk-patrick.com).

 This is a theme for Jekyll.

 It's a very clean and focused theme based on Kasper.
 Feel free to fork, change, modify and re-use it.

 ## Installation ##